DataFire/Integrations/integrations/generated/amazonaws_storagegateway/README.md

   * FileShareARN [FileShareARN](#filesharearn)

 ### DeleteGatewayInput
-* DeleteGatewayInput `object`: A JSON object containing the id of the gateway to delete.
+* DeleteGatewayInput `object`: A JSON object containing the ID of the gateway to delete.
   * GatewayARN **required** [GatewayARN](#gatewayarn)

 ### DeleteGatewayOutput
-* DeleteGatewayOutput `object`: A JSON object containing the id of the deleted gateway.
+* DeleteGatewayOutput `object`: A JSON object containing the ID of the deleted gateway.
   * GatewayARN [GatewayARN](#gatewayarn)

 ### DeleteSnapshotScheduleInput